2023 Medieval Times strike: Course of the strike

 In May, United States senators Cory Booker and Bob Menendez of New Jersey wrote a letter to Medieval Times urging the company to negotiate in good faith with the two unionized locations.
-By the following month, with the strike entering its fourth month, many of the striking employees had sought out part-time jobs in order to supplement their incomes, and the union had reduced the number of weekly picketing days from six to five.
+By the following month, with the strike entering its fourth month, many of the striking employees had sought out part-time jobs to supplement their incomes, and the union had reduced the number of weekly picketing days from six to five.
 Additionally, a significant number of the location's bargaining unit members had remained at work, opting to not participate in the strike.
 On June 4, the union held a 1980s-themed rally outside the location in an attempt to revive support for the workers.
 By September, picketing had been reduced to weekends-only, with about five to ten strikers at a time on the picket line.
 On September 13, union and company representatives held a virtual meeting to further discuss issues, but the strike continued through the end of the month, and on October 1, actors who were engaged in the 2023 SAG-AFTRA strike picketed alongside the performers at the Medieval Times location.

 By November, the September 13 meeting was the last between the two sides, with the San Gabriel Valley Tribune reporting that the two sides had made no progress in negotiations since the strike had first started.
 By this time, as little as two strikers continued with picketing outside of the location.
 On November 17, the union agreed to what it called an "unconditional offer to return to work" without a labor contract, with their members to begin working again on November 22.
 While Medieval Times stated that they would not be rehiring three strikers for their conduct during the strike, the union stated that they would be pursuing legal action to reinstate them.